Table of Contents

 For those who love street food, you will find many interesting places to appease your taste buds.
 Apart from sampling delicious Sri Lankan food specialities, you will find many other international dishes coming under Indian food, Chinese food, Italian food, Thai food, Chinese and many more.

-The nightlife on the island is not developed much however there are some opportunities in Colombo with a number of night clubs, casinos, bars, restaurants, coffee shops, cinemas, concert halls and most of them are opened throughout the night.
+The nightlife on the island is not developed much however there are some opportunities in Colombo with a number of nightclubs, casinos, bars, restaurants, coffee shops, cinemas, and concert halls and most of them are open throughout the night.
 So in Colombo, you can expect some quality time if you are eying on evening relaxation.

 If you love adventure activities such as whitewater rafting, waterfall abseiling, and mountain climbing there are many places to await you.
 By far, Kitulgala is the most popular locality for land tour packages with land-based adrenaline-pumping activities while places such as Weligama, Arugam Bay and west coast beaches are the best places for salt water-based sports.

 Some of the popular land-based sports are whitewater rafting, mountain climbing, hiking, trekking, waterfall abseiling, river kayaking, caving, and bungee jumping.
 Activities such as snorkelling, diving, swimming, boating, and surfing are among the most popular saltwater activities on the island.